B.Sc. University of Copenhagen, Denmark, 2000

 Ph.D.
 University College Dublin, Ireland, 2011

-Research on the role of carbon dioxide in climate variability using fossil plants.
-Additional duties at PAL include helping with the microfossil collections and organizing a lunch seminar series.
-I have been involved in teaching a variety of courses at the Department of Geology (IGV), Stockholm University.
-Presently this involves co-leading and teaching a distance course on “Critical steps in the evolution of Earth and Life” – designed and built by myself and a colleague at IGV.
+Research on the role of CO2 in climate variability, and the associated hydrological and ecological changes, using fossil plants.
+Additional duties at PAL include registering parts of the fossil collections and help running a seminar series.
+For the last several years, I have taught a variety of courses at the Department of Geological Sciences, Stockholm University.
+Presently this involves co-leading and teaching a distance course on “Critical Steps in the Evolution of Earth and Life”.

-The overall aim of my research is to utilize past climate change transitions as a “natural laboratory” to understand Earth’s full range of climate variability and to address the current uncertainty regarding the precise role of carbon dioxide in climate change.
+The overall aim of my research is to utilize past climate change transitions as a “natural laboratory” to understand Earth’s full range of climate variability and to address the current uncertainty regarding the precise role of CO2 in climate change.